Raised right outside of Cincinnati, Ohio, Abby’s a midwesterner with her heart in social justice and human rights for

 Ask Abby about: all things UNRWA, Palestine refugees, and pop culture!

-Laila loves connecting people, ideas, things, to one another for a worthy cause!
-She holds a BA in Global Affairs (concentrated in the Middle East and North Africa) and a minor in Music (piano) from George Mason University.
+Her family’s activism gene inspired Laila’s involvement in community organizing throughout her younger years and her desire to study the Middle East at the university.
+Laila went on to earn a BA in Global Affairs (concentrated in the Middle East and North Africa) and a minor in Music (piano) at George Mason University.

-Ask Laila about: connecting, communications, social media, apps, technology, music/piano, my love for all things Spanish, or the law of attraction!
+Ask Laila about: connecting, communications, social media, apps, technology, music/piano, her love for all things Spanish, or the law of attraction!